appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 ---
 # External MongoDB and Redis

 Appsmith runs embedded instances of MongoDB and Redis.
-Appsmith uses embedded MongoDB to store application data and Redis to manage sessions.
-You can switch to external instances by changing the configuration.
-This page provides steps to set up Appsmith with external MongoDB and Redis.
-With external MongoDB and Redis, the Appsmith container becomes stateless.
-It allows better management of the instance from the performance and scalability standpoint.
+Appsmith uses MongoDB and Redis for data storage and session management.
+You can use external instances by configuring the instance.
+External instances are stateless and help in better performance and scalability.
+Follow the steps on this page to set up external MongoDB and Redis for Appsmith.

 :::caution Attention
 To use a custom MongoDB with Appsmith v1.9.0 and later, you need MongoDB version 5 or higher.
 Follow the steps detailed in the MongoDB official documentation to [Upgrade a Replica Set to 5.0](https://www.mongodb.com/docs/manual/release-notes/5.0-upgrade-replica-set/).